Please pardon our dust. Our team is hard at work standardizing and improving our database content. If you need assistance, please contact us.

 Rivertime Offerings: Paintings, Drawings and Wood Engravings by Daniel Anthonisen, Payne Gallery of Moravian College, Bethlehem, Pennsylvania, 2010

-Daniel Anthonisen: Entering Point Pleasant, Travis Gallery, Solebury, PA, 2011
+Daniel Anthonisen: Entering Point Pleasant, Travis Gallery, New Hope, PA, 2011

 Selected Major Group Exhibitions